gptdrive/gptdrive.github.io/_posts/2023-06-11-privacy-policy.markdown

 ![Image](https://raw.githubusercontent.com/gptdrive/gptdrive.github.io/main/_posts/assets/use_android_sync_1.png)

+ Sync your data to Google Drive using the Sync button

 ![Image](https://raw.githubusercontent.com/gptdrive/gptdrive.github.io/main/_posts/assets/use_android_sync_2.png)

- Sync your data to Google Drive using the Sync button and tap the filename to view the content.
+ Tap the filename to view the content.

  (App’s) use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.